Plants and Presents for Palestine : Indybay

 Location Details:

-You're invited to shop for house plants and gift collections while supporting Project Hope - Palestine in their mission to bring clean water into Gaza.
-They are the recipients of the sale's proceeds through cash or Venmo.
+You are invited to shop for house plants and gift collections while supporting Project Hope - Palestine in their mission to bring clean water and warm clothing to the people of Gaza.
+They are the recipients of the sale's proceeds, through cash or Venmo.

 We will have a variety of beautifully potted house plants, such as Peace Lilies, anthurium, spider plants, blue spur flower, peperomia..., all happy and healthy, and available in different sizes and prices.